smolnar/rogue-girl/README.md

 # RogueGirl &ndash; Javascript Factory

-RogueGirl is factory for you models, objects or anything in JavaScript.
+RogueGirl is factory for you models, objects or anything in JavaScript following similar, full-features usage of [FactoryGirl](https://github.com/thoughtbot/factory_girl).

 *Note: Library is currently in development state.
 API might change as we add new drivers or propose architecture changes.*